 So, the least you can do is give it a try for yourself and see if it works for you.
 Worst case scenario is you try it, it doesn’t work, and you now know one more technique you shouldn’t waste your time on anymore.

 2) Improving Mom’s Well-being

 While breastfeeding is good for moms overall, it can be a stressful experience for many who experience low supply issues.
 Therefore, when moms can make more milk, they feel better from a psychological perspective.

-Further, many moms decide to pump because it’s easier to quantify how much milk their babies are consuming.
-It makes it easy to keep track of everything that way instead of guessing and not being in the know at all times.
+Further, many moms decide to pump because it’s easier for those who want or need to quantify how much milk their babies are consuming.

 One study examined a collection of surveys and summarized their findings, dividing reasons for moms using breast pumps.
 The main reason moms wanted to pump was for more control over how and what their babies ate.